dankamongmen/notcurses/doc/man/man3/notcurses_ncplane.3.md

 of the rendering region.
 Only those cells where **src** intersects with **dst** might see changes.
 It is an error to merge a plane onto itself.

+## Scrolling

-All planes (including the standard plane) are created with scrolling disabled.
+All planes, including the standard plane, are created with scrolling disabled.
 Control scrolling on a per-plane basis with **ncplane_set_scrolling**.
-When scrolling is enabled, upon reaching the end of a line, the cursor is moved to the first column of the subsequent line.
-If the end of the last line was reached, the first row of the plane is discarded, and all other rows are moved up one line.
+Attempting to print past the end of a line will stop at the plane boundary, and indicate an error.
+On a plane 10 columns wide and two rows high, printing "0123456789" at the origin should succeed, but printing "01234567890" will by default fail at the eleventh character.
+In either case, the cursor will be left at location 0x10; it must be moved before further printing can take place.
+If scrolling is enabled, the first row will be filled with 01234546789, the second row will have 0 written to its first column, and the cursor will end up at 1x1.
+Note that it is still an error to manually attempt to move the cursor off-plane, or to specify off-plane output.
+Boxes do not scroll; attempting to draw a 2x11 box on our 2x10 plane will result in an error and no output.
+When scrolling is enabled, and output takes place while the cursor is past the end of the last row, the first row is discarded, all other rows are moved up, the last row is cleared, and output begins at the beginning of the last row.
+This does not take place until output is generated (i.e. it is possible to fill a plane when scrolling is enabled).

 # RETURN VALUES